How to Use Soap Nuts

 The other excellent benefit the soap nut tree offers is that it combats the greenhouse gas effect by changing carbon dioxide into oxygen.
 So when we plant these trees to harvest their soap nuts, we’re cleaning the air and eliminating our need for harmful chemicals.

 If the non-toxicity and eco-friendliness of soap nuts wasn’t enough, they’re also a very budget-friendly product.
-This one pound bag of soap nuts can handle over 240 loads of laundry.
+This box of soap nuts can handle around 100 loads of laundry.
 Plus, you don’t need to use fabric softener or dryer sheets when you use soap nuts, which saves you even more money.

 How to Use Soap Nuts